What You Should See in Ireland

 - Plan no more than 2 major sites in a day; one in the morning and one in the afternoon.
 Leave plenty of time for exploring both the sites and anything you may discover along the way.

 - If you’re traveling with kids don’t forget fun things like animal farms, playgrounds and sweet shops.
-I really like the Ireland: Are We There Yet app to help track down these spots.

 - Don’t try to cover more than 60 miles per day.
 Unless you’re on the main highways- but then you’re not really seeing anything, are you?